Modalities

 Other Modalities

-although narrative therapy and dbt are olivia’s primary modalities, her approach also integrates:
+although narrative therapy, IFs, and dbt are olivia’s primary modalities, her approach also integrates:

 existential therapy